AP Explains: What is ransomware?

 In most cases, the software infects computers through links or attachments in malicious messages known as phishing emails.

-“The age-old advice is to never click on a link in an email,” said Jerome Segura, a senior malware intelligence researcher at Malwarebytes, a San Jose-based company that has released anti-ransomware software.
+“The age-old advice is to never click on a link in an email,” says Jerome Segura, a senior malware intelligence researcher at Malwarebytes, a company based in San Jose, California, that has released anti-ransomware software.
 “The idea is to try to trick the victim into running a malicious piece of code.”

-“Ransomware, like the name suggests, is when your files are held for ransom,” said Peter Reiher, an adjunct professor at UCLA who specializes in computer science and cybersecurity.
+“Ransomware, like the name suggests, is when your files are held for ransom,” says Peter Reiher, a UCLA professor who specializes in computer science and cybersecurity.
 “It finds all of your files and encrypts them and then leaves you a message.
 If you want to decrypt them, you have to pay.”